OctopusDeploy/blog/blog/2020-11/chocolatey-powershell-and-runbooks/index.md

 If you are writing your own package, consider sharing it with the Chocolatey community.
 You can read more about that on the [Chocolatey site](https://chocolatey.org/docs/create-packages).

 You can install Octopus from a Chocolatey package.
 We publish each new version as soon as it’s available, which happens automatically from our [TeamCity](https://www.jetbrains.com/teamcity/) build server once it’s available on our website.
-You can see and read more about the Octopus Deploy Chocolatey Package [here](https://chocolatey.org/packages/OctopusDeploy).
+Read more about the [Octopus Deploy Chocolatey Package](https://chocolatey.org/packages/OctopusDeploy).

 To install Octopus Deploy as a Chocolatey package, you can run the following: